back to top

 Cut strips of the same size

-To make this display case, I use 34×34 millimeters square section slats that I cut in the table saw to the length I need: 4 equal 30cm long slats for the vertical pieces and 8 equal 40cm long slats for the horizontal pieces of the showcase structure.
+To make this display case, I use 34×34 millimeters square section slats that I cut in the table saw to the length I need: 4 equal slats 30cm long for the vertical pieces and 8 equal slats 40cm long for the horizontal pieces of the display case structure.
 With the cutting carriage and a stop I can cut slats of the same size with the table saw.

 Cutting rabbet and glazing beads with the emsa saw